kathigg/multilateral_treaties/Readme.md

 # Multilateral Treaties OCR Pipeline

+## May 15th, 10:20am:
+- A quick note to self that I think we should feed in abbreviations into the model.
+That is something we cannot risk the model having to infer.
+They are contained in the preface to most of the documents.
+Example: ICBMs.
 Note to self: To ssh, use ```ssh kathigg@128.4.20.143```.

 This repository now includes a batch pipeline for cleaning every PDF under `us_data`.